I’ve tried to answer as man y commonly asked massage questions below along with my massage policies for treatment.

 • Should I keep my socks on?

-For upper or lower body sessions, i’ll only ask you to remove the clothing covering those areas such as your top or trousers, tights, dress or skirt.
+If you are only receiving an upper or lower body massage, simply remove the clothing covering those specific areas, such as your top for an upper body massage or your trousers, tights, dress, or skirt for a lower body massage.

-Lots of clients prefer to undress to their underwear even if only getting their back massaged as they feel more comfortable on the massage table.
+Many clients prefer to undress to their underwear, even if they are only having their back massaged, as this often makes them feel more comfortable on the table.

-I always leave the room for you to undress and dress again afterwards.
-I always knock before entering the room and if you need more time you can just tell me to wait.
+I always leave the room for you to get undressed and dress again afterwards.
+Before entering the room I will always knock, if you need more time, just tell me to wait.

 Strangely swimming briefs are perfect for massage.